gmetais/gmetais.github.io/_posts/2014-11-18-untangle_the_js_spaghetti_code.markdown

 title:  "Untangle the javascript spaghetti code with YellowLabTools"
 date:   2014-11-18 10:03:00
 categories: yellowlabtools
+excerpt: Introduction to Javascript profiling with Yellow Lab Tools
 ---

 As a front-end architect and freelance, i often do performance audits for websites.
 One recurrent problem is dealing with heavily javascripted pages.
 They can load up to dozens of scripts, including: